SphericalLabs/OpenSoundLab/Docs/developer-notes.md

 ## Creating new devices

 Please note that these instructions are still very rudimentary and might not be enough for you to create new devices.
-Better documentation will be published later in 2025.
+Better documentation will follow.

 ### Setup the prefabs

-*   Add your Prefab "YourDevice" to Resources/Prefab, or duplicate a similar one
+*   Add your Prefab "YourDevice" to Resources/Prefabs, or duplicate a similar one
 *   Add or copy yourDeviceInterface.cs and yourSignalGenerator.cs in a new folder at /Assets/Scripts/YourDevice
 *   Add YourDeviceType to MenuItem.DeviceType and give it a label and category index
 *   Add yourDeviceInterface.cs and yourSignalGenerator.cs to your Prefab, or replace old scripts if the prefab was duplicated